scroggic/ember-engines/README.md

 };
 ```

 This is super helpful for locally linked projects and will save you the headache of constantly starting and stopping your server.
-But. be sure to remove this function for any addons you will be shipping to other consumers!
+But be sure to remove this function for any addons you will be shipping to other consumers!

 ## Step 2: Migrating Existing Code To An Addon